 The CREATE Your Future (CYF) program provides young people aged 15–25 with the relevant skills and knowledge to effectively transition from care into independence.
 The life skills and self- and community-awareness required to successfully manage the challenges of everyday life are broad, and translating knowledge and values into abilities that enable young people to excel is the foundation of this program.

 Other useful contacts and resources for young people:

-NSAC is facilitated by Life Without barriers and offers assistance to young people with access to practical advice, support and referrals related to issues such as housing, money management, relationships, education and training, legal advice and health.
+Next Step Plus offers assistance to young people with access to practical advice, support and referrals related to issues such as housing, money management, relationships, education and training, legal advice and health.
 Refer to the Queensland Government website for contact details of regional Next Step Plus service providers.

 Youth Housing and Reintegration Services (YHARS) (07)3151 6666

 YHARS offers assistance to young people (12 to 21 years of age) who are transitioning to adulthood and who are homeless or at risk of becoming homeless.
 It provides support, financial help, and access to different accommodation options.

 Youth support services are intended to help children and young people aged 8 to 21 if they are having trouble with any aspect of their life such as housing, education, or family.